bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 ### Other RECOMMENDED metadata

 #### Timing Parameters

+{{ MACROS___make_metadata_table(
+   {
+      "NumberOfVolumesDiscardedByScanner": "RECOMMENDED",
+      "NumberOfVolumesDiscardedByUser": "RECOMMENDED",
+      "DelayTime": "RECOMMENDED",
+      "AcquisitionDuration": 'RECOMMENDED, but REQUIRED for sequences that are described with the `VolumeTiming` field and that do not have the `SliceTiming` field set to allow for accurate calculation of "acquisition time"', "DelayAfterTrigger": "RECOMMENDED",
+   }
+) }}

 | **Key name**                      | **Requirement level**                                                                                                                                                                             | **Data type** | **Description**                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             |
 | --------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |